 House Bill 76 proposes to make several changes to the CON law that would either eliminate the requirement for obtaining a CON or exempt certain activities from CON review.
 The following changes to the CON law would take effect on the date that House Bill 76 becomes law and apply to any activities occurring on or after that date.

-- Psychiatric beds and facilities;
+- Psychiatric beds and facilities; or

-- Chemical dependency treatment beds and facilities;
+- Chemical dependency treatment beds and facilities.

 - Exemptions from CON Review.

 - Early and periodic screening, diagnosis and treatment services to children under age 21 provided by a licensed home care agency will be exempt from CON review if the North Carolina Department of Health and Human (“DHHS”) Services receives prior written notice from the entity proposing the service.

 - Monetary thresholds for the following activities have been increased:

 - Nursing Homes, Adult Care Homes, Intermediate Care Facilities and Existing Health Service Facilities on Main Campus.
 The proposed capital expenditure for renovating, replacing on the same site, or expanding an existing nursing home facility, adult care home facility, intermediate care facility for individuals with intellectual disabilities, or existing health service facility located on the main campus will be increased from $2 million to $4 million.
 A capital expenditure for these activities in excess of $4 million will be exempt from CON review if the entity who is proposing to incur such expenditure satisfies certain conditions.